 ⇒ You can check for free if you require a visa for Taiwan and if there are any special requirements.

 Thank you for reading this article and I hope it helped to answer any questions you may have about Historical sites to see in Tainan.
-If you have you been or know of any other historical places, please let me know in the comments.
+If you have been or know of any other historical places, please let me know in the comments.

-Disclaimer: Even though I was there with the Taiwan Tourism UK.
+Disclaimer: Even though I was there with Taiwan Tourism UK.
 All views are my own and based on my own experience.